Mercury Web Templates

-The Office of Strategic Communications and Marketing and UFIT Web Services have partnered to create the new Mercury web templates for the campus community.
-The templates can be downloaded for use on various platforms and are available with varying levels of technical support.
+The Office of Strategic Communications and Marketing and UFIT Web Services have partnered to create the new Mercury web theme for the campus community.
+The theme offers flexible, modular templates that can be downloaded for use on various platforms and are available with varying levels of technical support.

 - Base code bundle (HTML, CSS, JavaScript) – Self Service Only